d-gamedev-team/dchip/readme.md

 ## Building

-Currently only the `build.bat` files are provided.
-A dub package will be added later which will allow building in a cross-platform way.
+You can use [dub] to make this library a dependency for your project.

+Alternatively if you're on Windows you may use the various `build.bat` scripts.

 ### Version switches

-The following `-version=VERSION` switches are supported:
+The following `-version=NAME` switches are supported:

 - `CHIP_ENABLE_UNITTESTS`